Financial Literacy

 purpose, Arts Education will be a constant

-within the walls of the J.A.Y.
-Center.
+within the walls of the JAY ACADEMY Center.

 With limited pathways available for Black